appsecnz/appsecnz.github.io/conference-2022/cfp_cft.md

 # Pre-Conference Training

-## 2022 OWASP New Zealand Conference
+## OWASP New Zealand Day 2022

 ### Call for Training

-The official Call for Training (CFT) will open on 1 September and the class schedule will be published by 1 October.
+The official Call for Training (CFT) will open on 15 October and the class schedule will be published by 1 December.
 Proposals are invited for half-day, one-day, and two-day classes.

 ### Registration Fees